 Obesity is particularly problematic for people who suffer from sleep apnea, since being overweight tends to worsen the condition.
 Additionally, many weight loss supplements are unsafe for sleep apneics, who tend to have breathing problems while they sleep.

 Health professionals know that weight loss can help reduce the severity of sleep apnea in many people; however, to lose weight, patients need to get more rest.
 An effective sleep apnea treatment can promote weight loss by helping sleep apneics get longer periods of restorative, uninterrupted sleep.
-To learn how you can put an end to your sleep apnea symptoms, contact Dr. Roubal's office today.
+To learn how you can put an end to your sleep apnea symptoms, contact us today.